 All that excellent stuff can be done in the palm of your hand while waiting for your ride.
 Of course, we have to sift through countless photo apps to find the crème de la crème.
 So, let’s jump on the list of iPhone photo apps.

-9 Best iPhone Photo Apps to Get Your Hands on Now
+Best iPhone Photo Apps of 2020 to Get Your Hands on Now

 With VSCO, you can adjust the focus, brightness level, size, and pretty much all the basic editing tools.
 Though what makes VSCO standout is their filters and their subtlety.
 You need to play around with the app a bit to understand its tools, but once you do, you can never go back.